qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectorselection.rst

        * 7 --- cross

        If more than one condition is chosen, at least one of them (OR operation) has to be met for a feature to be extracted.
    * - **By comparing to the features from**
      - ``INTERSECT``
-     - [vector: any]
+     - [vector: geometry]
      - Intersection vector layer
    * - **Extracted (location)**
      - ``OUTPUT``